Popcorn: History

+In 1948 and 1950, evidence as early as 3600 BCE for popping corn as ears of popcorn were discovered by Harvard anthropology graduate student Herbert W. Dick and Harvard botany graduate student Claude Earle Smith, Junior (1922–1987), in a complex of rock shelters, dubbed the "Bat Cave", in Catron County, west-central New Mexico, and attributed to the Ancestral Puebloan peoples, who maintained trade networks with peoples in tropical Mexico.

-Through the 19th century, popping of the kernels was achieved by hand, on stove tops.
+Through the 19th century, popping of the kernels was achieved by hand, on stove tops over flame.
 Kernels were sold on the East Coast of the United States under names such as Pearls or Nonpareil.
 The term popped corn first appeared in John Russell Bartlett's 1848 Dictionary of Americanisms.
 Popcorn is an ingredient in Cracker Jack and, in the early years of the product, it was popped by hand.

 Popcorn's accessibility increased rapidly in the 1890s with Charles Cretors' invention of the popcorn maker.
 Cretors, a Chicago candy store owner, had created a number of steam-powered machines for roasting nuts and applied the technology to the corn kernels.

-By the turn of the century, Cretors had created and deployed street carts equipped with steam-powered popcorn makers.During the Great Depression, popcorn was fairly inexpensive at 5–10 cents a bag and became popular.
-Thus, while other businesses failed, the popcorn business thrived and became a source of income for many struggling farmers, including the Redenbacher family, namesake of the famous popcorn brand.
+By the turn of the century, Cretors had created and deployed street carts equipped with steam-powered popcorn makers.
+During the Great Depression, popcorn was fairly inexpensive at 5–10 cents a bag and became popular.
+Thus, while other businesses failed, the popcorn business thrived and became a source of income for many struggling farmers and entrepreneurs, including the Redenbacher family, namesake of the Orville Redenbacher's popcorn brand.
 During World War II, sugar rations diminished candy production, and Americans compensated by eating three times as much popcorn as they had before.
 The snack was popular at theaters, much to the initial displeasure of many of the theater owners, who thought it distracted from the films.
 Their minds eventually changed, however, and in 1938 a Midwestern theater owner named Glen W. Dickinson Sr. installed popcorn machines in the lobbies of his Dickinson theaters.
 Popcorn was more profitable than theater tickets, and at the suggestion of his production consultant, R. Ray Aden, Dickinson purchased popcorn farms and was able to keep ticket prices down.
 The venture was a success, and popcorn soon spread.
 The rise of television in the 1940s brought lower popcorn consumption as theater attendance fell.
 The Popcorn Institute (a trade association of popcorn processors) promoted popcorn consumption at home, bringing it back to previous levels.